 Calcium is so scarce in the Standard American Diet that it earned a place on the “nutrients of public health concern” in the 2015-2020 Dietary Guidelines for Americans.
-(9) You’re at higher risk of deficiency if you have lactose intolerance, don’t eat dairy, or are over the age of 70.
+(1) You’re at higher risk of deficiency if you have lactose intolerance, don’t eat dairy, or are over the age of 70.
 Also, vitamin D is essential for calcium absorption, so if you’re not getting enough of that key vitamin, your calcium levels may suffer as well.
+(16)

 Why calcium is important for men

 Calcium is essential for healthy bone development, meaning it’s especially important to get enough while bones are developing—up to age 30.
 But even after that, low calcium intake can lead to bone breakdown.
-That’s because when you’re not taking in the calcium needed for things like cardiovascular function, muscle function, and hormone secretion, your body will pull the calcium it needs from your bones.
+That’s because when you’re not taking in the calcium needed for things like heart function, muscle function, and hormone secretion, your body will pull the calcium it needs from your bones.
+(16)

 How much calcium men need

 If you’re between the ages of 19 and 70, you need 1,000 mg per day.
 If you’re 71 or older, aim for 1,200 mg per day.
-(13)
+(16)

 How men can increase their calcium

-Omega 3 and men’s health
+Omega-3s and men’s health

-Omega 3s are fatty acids that we get through dietary sources like fish and nuts.
+Omega-3s are fatty acids that we get through dietary sources like fish and nuts.
 When we talk about the health benefits of omega-3s, we’re generally talking about the three main ones: DHA (docosahexaenoic acid), EPA (eicosapentaenoic acid), and ALA (alpha-linolenic acid).

 In a perfect world, we’d get plenty of these essential fatty acids from our diet.
 But as we know, the Standard American Diet is anything but perfect.

-We face two challenges when it comes to omega 3s.
+We face two challenges when it comes to omega-3s.
 One is that the vast majority of us simply don’t get enough.
-The other problem is that omega 3s need to be in balance with other fatty acids, omega 6s.
+The other problem is that omega-3s need to be in balance with other fatty acids, omega-6s.

-Why omega 3 is important for men
+Why omega-3s are important for men

-How much omega 3 do men need
+How much omega-3 men need

-How men can increase their omega 3s
+How men can increase their omega-3s

 Magnesium and men’s health

 Most men do not get the recommended daily intake of magnesium—but men in their 70s and beyond are especially susceptible to magnesium deficiency.
-People with gastrointestinal disorders like Crohn’s disease or celiac disease, those with type 2 diabetes, and those who consume too much alcohol are also at risk of not getting or absorbing enough magnesium.
+People with digestive disorders like Crohn’s disease or celiac disease, those with type 2 diabetes, and those who consume too much alcohol are also at risk of not getting or absorbing enough magnesium.
+(17)

 Why magnesium is important for men

 Not getting enough magnesium won’t necessarily produce any immediate signs or symptoms.
 But over time, low magnesium intake can lead to a number of health concerns.
-Here are a few of the main ones men need to worry about.

-- High blood pressure and heart disease.
-Research shows that eating a diet rich in magnesium or taking magnesium supplements can lower blood pressure.
-(21)(22) Plus, research has found that people with the highest levels of magnesium in their blood are 38 percent less likely to suffer sudden cardiac death.
-(23)
+- High blood pressure and heart disease: Research shows that eating a diet rich in magnesium or taking magnesium supplements can lower blood pressure.
+(3)(13) Plus, research has found that people with the highest levels of magnesium in their blood are 38% less likely to suffer sudden heart-related death.
+(21)

-- Osteoporosis.
-When we think about bone health, we usually think about calcium.
+- Osteoporosis: When we think about bone health, we usually think about calcium.
 But magnesium is also essential for bone formation.
 Magnesium deficiency has been linked to osteoporosis and low bone density.
 (25)

-How much magnesium do men need
+How much magnesium men need

 Between the ages of 19 and 30, aim for 400 mg per day.
 If you’re 31 or over, that number goes up to 420 per day.
-(27)
+(17)